Favorites, Friends and Affiliates

 Samsonite Theorym Global Carry-On Spinner

 This is our go-to luggage for longer term travels, as it fits a large amount of clothing for the space, has outer pockets for easy access to packed items you need frequent access to and is lighter than an average piece of carry-on luggage at 6.6 pounds.
-The outer dimensions are also ideal for being a carry-on luggage on *most* airlines.
+The outer dimensions are also ideal for being a carry-on luggage on *some* airlines.
 The one downfall to this luggage is that as a soft-side piece of luggage, it is possible to overstuff the luggage to the point that it may not fit in the overhead compartment on a plane, therefore requiring to check it at the last minute on a flight.
 So my advice is to not push your luck packing too much when flying (we usually need a lot less on trips than we think we will when packing).
-Unfortunately, this particular size is not currently offered in the Theorym line from Samsonite, but the Uplift Softside Carry-On Spinner is a comparable piece of luggage in terms of space, style and outside pockets that are accessible for small electronics, chargers, or other items you may want to pack but have accessible while in transit.

 Samsonite Theorym Underseater